Query

 phase: done

-# Responses from each target
+# Response from target

 type: agent